-A qualified Sea Kayak Leader and Outdoor First Aider, when Andrew isn't leading sea kayaking tours, he can be found trotting across the Harris hilltops, kitesurfing at his favourite beach (Seilebost), or eating Fish and Chips in Tarbert.
+Andrew is a qualified Sea Kayak Leader, Summer Mountain Leader and Outdoor First Aider.
+When not out paddling he can be found trotting across the Harris hilltops, kitesurfing at Seilebost or eating Fish and Chips in Tarbert.

-Maximum group size of four makes for a safe and personalised tour.
+Maximum group size of 6 (normally 4) makes for a safe and personalised tour.
+Location requests welcome (conditions dependent).

 The Isle of Harris coastline is incredibly diverse, from sweeping white sand beaches to labyrinthine rocky inlets.